matteodegobbi/vault/Reinforcement Learning/Value function approximation.md

 In the linear case semi-gradient TD(0) the delta has the following equation ($\delta$ is the TD error):
 ![[Pasted image 20251115234659.png]]

 Linear TD(0) converges "close" to the global optimum (it converges to a fixed point of the projected bellman equation, which in practice yields a numerically close result to the global optimum).
+Anyway bootstrapping methods are useful in practice because of their faster convergence than MC methods.

 ### n-step and $\text{TD}(\lambda)$
 ![[Pasted image 20251115235714.png]]